What Is a Random Password Generator and Why Should You Use One?

-Strong passwords protect your accounts from unauthorized access and keep your sensitive information private.
+Strong passwords help protect your accounts from unauthorized access and keep your sensitive information private.
 The more complex your password, the more protected it is against cybercriminals and hackers.
-The downside is that complex passwords are difficult to remember.
+You can simplify matters with a random password generator.

 What does a strong password protect against?